duarteocarmo/duarteocarmo.com/content/posts/106-how-I-hermes.md

 ## There's something great here.

 Some say that tools like OpenClaw and Hermes are gigantic piles of vibe-coded slop.
-And I agree - some of it definetly is.
+And I agree - some of it definitely is.
 There are bugs here and there.
 But they're getting more and more fixed.
-And I like Herme's [Philosophy](https://github.com/NousResearch/hermes-agent/blob/main/AGENTS.md#contribution-rubric--what-we-want--what-we-dont) on this.
+And I like Hermes' [Philosophy](https://github.com/NousResearch/hermes-agent/blob/main/AGENTS.md#contribution-rubric--what-we-want--what-we-dont) on this.

 But these products are also deeply interesting.
 They are a tinkerer's dream.
 With enough time and care, you can really transform them into something insanely useful.
 It takes time.
 It takes patience, and a good amount of technical expertise.
 It reminds me of spending time Jailbreaking my iPhone, or learning about VIM.
 It's fun!

 Not only fun - these tools are also a productivity boost - a small glance into the future.
 Even the big boys have noticed.
+[Google's Gemini Spark](https://gemini.google/overview/agent/spark/) is a good example.

 Let's hope they don't ruin it for the rest of us.

-Notes:
-- Add link to how I self host blog post in the hetzner mention
-- replace link for telegram - it's like the api that automatically transcribes - i don't know how - check it
-- add google spark link